Tili40/pplib/README.md

 ppLinearSolve - SSolve System of Linear Equations

+ppSimpleHttpClient - Yes we are trying to write our own Firefox

-ppSimpleHttpServer - Your own HTTP server engine
+ppSimpleHttpServer - Writing our own Apache